UKPLab/awesome-misleading-visualizations/README.md

 ## Misleading chart detection

-These works provide datasets and methods to detect whether a chart is misleading and which specific issues are present in the chart.
+Other works introduce datasets and detection techniques aimed at identifying whether a chart is misleading, and identifying the specific issues it contains.

 ### Detection papers